thunderrabbit/barefoot_rob/content/books/slow-down/0101-things-i-learned-from-old-people.md

 Rob: "It takes longer to live a life than read a biography"
 <br>change takes time in 3D.

+Anikiko: "Follow The Whispers"
+<br>How many different ways can I say the same thing?

 John: "Tell them I'm the expensive one"
 <br>You create your own life

 Paola: "If you've found a program that works, grab on."
 <br>No need to compare spiritual paths
+<br>Prodigal son story

 Frederick Marx: "it falls to each generation to teach the new generation"
 <br>I burst into tears when I read that.
 Oh fuck.
 I can't do it.